-For more than five decades, Pat Brown School of Dancing has provided students with an exciting performance experience through its June recital.
+For more than five decades, Pat Brown School of Dancing has provided students with an exciting performance experience through its End of the Year recital.
 The annual staple of the dance school, the recital, conjures images of childhood and Americana for many.
 It’s a rite of passage for thousands of youngsters, a chance to shine in front of family and friends that dancers anticipate with nervous excitement.

 The recital offers our students a professionally directed performance that allows them to present to their families and friends the results of a year’s hard work, dedication, and progress.